Health Benefit Disclosures

 Required Notice of Creditable Coverage Prescription Drug Coverage and Medicare

-The Fund provides a prescription benefit to its members.
-If you join a Medicare Part D plan, you are not eligible to participate in any part of the Fund’s Groups Health Benefit.
+Cook County Pension Fund (CCPF) makes a prescription benefit available to its members.
+If you join a Medicare Part D plan, you are not eligible to participate in any part of the CCPF’s Group Health Benefit.

-1. The Fund provides a prescription benefit that has been determined to be equal to or greater than a Medicare Part D plan and is therefore considered Creditable Coverage.
-Because your prescription drug coverage pays and is therefore considered Creditable Coverage.
+- CCPF makes a prescription benefit available to its members that is equal to or greater than a Medicare Part D plan and is therefore considered Creditable Coverage.
 Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.

 - Medicare prescription drug coverage (Part D) became available in 2006 to everyone with Medicare.
 You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium.